The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 • Mariano Tarantino, Head of Nuclear Energy Systems Division, ENEA, IT

-• Petri Kinunnen, Research and Quality Manager, VTT, FI
+• Petri Kinnunen, Research and Quality Manager, VTT, FI

 • Héloïse Goutte, Directrice scientifique énergies, Euratom STC, CEA, FR